myelintek/documentation/administration/marketplace.rst

 * Port: TODO: desc
 * Web port: port number for the Web server

-Refer to the GitLab setction for :ref:`LDAP settings <gitlab-ldap-settings>`.
+Refer to the GitLab section for :ref:`LDAP settings <gitlab-ldap-settings>`.

 OpenLDAP
 ========